Incentivizing Reasoning for Advanced Instruction-Following of Large Language Models: Appendix

 In this section, we report the results of our optimized models on six popular Maths benchmarks to verify if the incentivized reasoning can generalize to maths datasets.
 Out of fairness, we follow SimpleRL~\cite{zeng2025simplerl} and validate models on GSM8K, MATH500, MINERVA-MATH, OlympiadBench, AIME24, and AMC23 benchmarks.
 It is noted that we use the same CoT prompting (see Fig.~\ref{fig:trigger_instruction}) before and after training.

 As shown in Table~\ref{tab:maths_performance}, we observe that: \begin{itemize} \item All the fast-thinking LLMs achieve consistent performance gains on nearly all the Maths benchmarks.
 Small model (Qwen2.5-1.5B-Instruct) benefits more than larger ones (Qwen2.5-7B-Instruct), which is in line with Table~\ref{tab:comp_baseline}.
-Such performance gains confirm that the reasoning capacity of these fast-thinking LLMs indeed gets improved during RL. \item With respect to the model family, we find that Qwen, LLaMA, and Ministral all develop mathematic reasoning that leads to improved results. \item Especially for LLaMA3.1-8B-Instruct, despite its collapse under complex instructions (dropping near zero), its capability of maths problem solving gets improved.
-Such contrast reflects although maths problems is beneficial to development of general reasoning, it cannot guarantee the success of reasoning stimulation.
-We believe the pre-trained multi-lingual (e.g., Chinese) and multi-task (e.g., role-playing) knowledge of base models is also indispensable. \end{itemize}
+Such performance gains confirm that the reasoning capacity of these fast-thinking LLMs indeed gets improved during RL. \item With respect to the model family, we find that Qwen, and Ministral all develop mathematic reasoning that leads to improved results. \end{itemize}

 We also notice that compared with the original DeepScaleR-1.5B, DeepSeek-Qwen1.5B, and the DeepSeek-Qwen7B models, their performance dropped slightly on GSM8K and MATH500 benchmarks.
 Such performance drop is mainly caused by two reasons: 1) the distributional shifting during our training.
 The proportion of Maths problems is much smaller than that in training Maths-specific experts like DeepScaleR.
 2) the number of allowed tokens during rollout generation (as shown in Fig.~\ref{fig:train_dynamics_ds}).
 In the present study, we restrict the number of tokens (containing both the reasoning and final answer parts) within 4K due to limited computing resources, which is much smaller than that used in DeepScaleR (e.g., 16K).
 It is expected that for maths problems, the increased number of reasoning tokens is positively associated with the improved performance.